How to Install Your Epson Receipt Printer

 On rare occasions, Epson OPOS ADK may stall at the beginning of, or during installation.
 This can often be due to a running application preventing it from installing.
 This can range from certain security suites to malware or other issues.
 Try disabling any security software you have running and try again.

 If you still cannot get the application to install, reboot the computer into Safe Mode.
-If you do not know how to do this, see this link for Windows Vista/7 and this link for Windows 8.
+If you do not know how to do this, use this link for Windows 8.
 Safe Mode prevents certain drivers and other applications from starting, and you shouldn't have any issues installing Epson OPOS here.
 Note: you likely will not be able to configure your hardware in Safe Mode.
 After Epson OPOS ADK has been installed, restart the computer normally, launch SetupPOS, and configure your hardware.

 In rare cases, old entries in the Windows Registry from prior versions of Epson OPOS can cause the application to fail on install, generating an error of "This version does not support service packs".
 This can be resolved by removing Epson related folders from the Registry.
 If this happens, feel free to submit a help ticket so we can further document this issue.